Have you ever tried to view a planet or constellation and thought, “Why can’t I see anything?”

-You will find these in a single color, such as violet or blue, and they basically filter the colour out of what you’re viewing, except for the color of the filter.
-This means that your images will have better contrast and this will enhance details that you see in the sky.
+You will find these in a single color, such as violet or blue, and they basically filter the color out of what you’re viewing, except for the color of the filter.
+This means that your images will have better contrast, and this will enhance the details that you see in the sky.

 The use of different colors when viewing certain planets will help you to see clearer details of it, but you need to know which filter to choose for which planet because they don’t come standard.